Discipline without Stress

 Was it classroom management?
 I had a wonderful lesson, but it took 10 minutes to get everything organized.

-Was it a discipline problem?
+Was it a discipline (behavior) problem?
 I prompted the students’ curiosity, taught a good lesson with meaningful student activities, and had everything organized, but Jason still interrupted the lesson.